stakewise/helm-charts/charts/v3-operator/README.md

-# Oracle Helm Chart
+# Operator Helm Chart

-Kubernetes Helm chart for deploying oracle - the entity which is responsible for reading StakeWise pool validators data from beacon chain and submitting it to the [Oracles](https://github.com/stakewise/contracts/blob/master/contracts/Oracles.sol) smart contract.
+Kubernetes Helm chart for deploying v3-operator.

 ## Introduction

-Can be used to deploy StakeWise oracles on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+Can be used to deploy StakeWise operator on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites

-- Kubernetes 1.14+
+- Kubernetes 1.19+
 - Helm 3

 ## Installing the Chart